RocketChat/Rocket.Chat.Demo.App/README.md

   - ✅ Log from inside the app
   - ✅ Log to sdtout

+### Simple Slash Commands
+  - ✅ Example Slash Command
+  - ✅ Slash Command that returns a Notification
+  - ✅ Slash Command that returns a Message

+### UI Blocks
 ### Tabs and Modals
 - Contextual Tab
 - Contextual Action